-The expat population of Uzbekistan may be fairly small but it is gradually expanding.
-The main drivers of the Uzbek economy are gas, oil and gold and most expats work as senior management professionals in one of these industries.
+Though the expat community in Uzbekistan is relatively small, the country's strong economy continues to draw foreigners looking for career progression.
+Thanks to the Uzbek government’s efforts, the country's GDP is steadily increasing year by year.
+The main drivers of the Uzbek economy are gas, oil and gold, and most expats work as senior management professionals in one of these industries.

 The rate of crime in Uzbekistan is generally quite low, and violent crime is rare.
 However, street crime is on the rise in big cities, especially in the capital, Tashkent.
 Expats should exercise caution late at night and on public transport, where most pickpocketing incidents occur.